Gesture: Lexical (iconic)

 Other spontaneous gestures used during speech production known as iconic gestures are more full of content, and may echo, or elaborate, the meaning of the co-occurring speech.
 They depict aspects of spatial images, actions, people, or objects.
 For example, a gesture that depicts the act of throwing may be synchronous with the utterance, "He threw the ball right into the window."
 Such gestures that are used along with speech tend to be universal.
-For example, one describing that he/she is feeling cold due to a lack of proper clothing and/or a cold weather can accompany his/her verbal description with a visual one.
+For example, one describing that they are feeling cold due to a lack of proper clothing and/or a cold weather can accompany their verbal description with a visual one.
 This can be achieved through various gestures such as by demonstrating a shiver and/or by rubbing the hands together.
 In such cases, the language or verbal description of the person does not necessarily need to be understood as someone could at least take a hint at what's being communicated through the observation and interpretation of body language which serves as a gesture equivalent in meaning to what's being said through communicative speech.

 The elaboration of lexical gestures falls on a spectrum of iconic-metaphorical in how closely tied they are to the lexico-semantic content of the verbal speech they coordinate with.
 More iconic gesture very obviously mirrors the words being spoken (such as drawing a jagged horizontal line in the air to describe mountains) whereas more metaphorical gestures clearly contain some spatial relation to the semantic content of the co-occurring verbal speech, but the relationship between the gesture and the speech might be more ambiguous.

 Lexical gestures, like motor gestures, cannot occur independently of verbal speech.
 The purpose of lexical gestures is still widely contested in the literature with some linguists arguing that lexical gestures serve to amplify or modulate the semantic content of lexical speech, or that it serves a cognitive purpose in aiding in lexical access and retrieval or verbal working memory.
 Most recent research suggests that lexical gestures serve a primarily socio-pragmatic role.